EndPointCorp/end-point-blog/2025/08/using-razor-templates-to-render-html-emails-in-asp-net.md

 }
 ```

 This is a very straightforward Razor component that takes in a `MessageEmailViewModel` as a parameter and renders a few lines of text using the data coming in the parameter.
 By virtue of its file name, this component can be referenced in code by the `MessageEmail` class name.
-It uses tried and true Razor syntax, so little of this should be surprising if you've already worked with Razor before.
+It uses tried and true Razor syntax, so little of this should be surprising if you've worked with Razor before.

 One thing to notice is how we're explicitly declaring the `LayoutView` element, pointing to the `MainLayout` that we wrote.
 This is how we tell the renderer to use our layout when rendering this component. `MainLayout` exists because that's what we named the file that contains the layout.